Spring Experiences

 Brew Ridge Taps in downtown Lexington serves 17 craft brews on draft plus a wide selection of bottle beer.
 Check the Brew Ridge Taps website for trivia nights, live music and game competitions.

 A spring picnic in Goshen Pass is always a great idea.
-If you’d like wine with your picnic, purchase a bottle in downtown Lexington at Purveyors on Main or Old Lex Mercantile.
+If you’d like wine with your picnic, purchase a bottle in downtown Lexington at Purveyors on Main or Lexington Mercantile.
 For a "my wine came straight from the vineyard" grab, head to Jump Mountain Vineyard or Lexington Valley Vineyard on the way to the Goshen Pass wayside.

 Sunday Drives